pupil-labs/pupil-docs/src/invisible/how-tos/data-collection-with-the-companion-app/transfer-recordings-via-usb.md

 ---

 # Transfer Recordings via USB
 The recommended way for transferring recordings off of the phone is to upload them to Pupil Cloud.
-For some use-cases this may however not be possible and such users may want to transfer the recordings via USB.
+For some use-cases, however, this may not be possible, and users may want to transfer the recordings via USB.

 To transfer recordings directly to a computer you first need to export the recordings to the Android filesystem.
 Then you need to access the filesystem to copy the data over to your computer.